epfl-si/meteor-accounts-oidc/README.md

 ### User synchronization

-`OIDC.getNewUserData` and `OIDC.getUserServiceData` are two functions
-that the server-side application code may override, so as to customize how information is synchronized from the IdP responses into the `Meteor.Users` MongoDB collection on the server.
+`OIDC.getUserServiceData` is a function that the application may override on the server, so as to customize how information is synchronized from the IdP responses into the `Meteor.Users` MongoDB collection on the server.

 The default implementation, which will suit most needs,

 - matches the `email` field of the `UserInfo` IdP JSON response against the `.services.oidc.id` field of existing users, to avoid creating duplicates;
-- creates and populates new users' `.profile` out of the personal information present in either the `userInfo` callback results, or the JWT claims;
 - updates the `.services.oidc.claims` from the claims in the [JWT](https://jwt.io/) ID token upon each successful login.